aryang10/Grokking-Algo/README.md

 # Grokking-Algo
+Documenting my learnings as I read through the Grokking Algorithms book
+## Running Algorithms
-- Use ts-node {fileName} to run files
+- Use ts-node `{fileName}` to run the files